About the course

 A UK honours degree at 2:2 or above.

-Completion of the numeracy and literacy skills tests and full DBS checks will need to be completed and passed before enrolment on the course.
+DBS checks will need to be completed prior to enrolment on the course.

 We are looking for candidates who have a passion for teaching and encouraging growth and development in learners.